-These baked plantain chips are served with with a tropical inspired salsa.
+These homemade baked plantain chips are a super easy and healthy snack served with a delicious tropical inspired salsa for dipping.

 It’s crazy how music can be such a memory transporter, isn’t it?